google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ```

 <!--
-Once you have defined your model and setup optimization parameters, it is time to train your model.
+Once you have defined your model and set up optimization parameters, it is time to train your model.
 Training is done with the `fit()` method, which needs to know the feature and target data.

 Fit also needs to know how many times to repeat the data.
-Each repition is called an epoch.
-In this case we asked for 50 epochs.
+Each repetition is called an epoch.
+In this case, we asked for 50 epochs.
 In the history that is returned we will get measurements for the mean absolute error, mean squared error, and loss at each epoch.

-The final arguement that we pass to `fit()` is how much of the data to hold out as a validation set during training.
+The final argument that we pass to `fit()` is how much of the data to hold out as a validation set during training.
 This allows the model to track how it progresses over epochs using data that it isn't training on.
 -->

 ---